Moroccan Mint Tea and Moroccan Tea Culture

 Mix the Tea

-Instead of stirring, Moroccan tea is traditionally mixed by pouring the just-steeped tea into a glass, and then pouring the tea back into the pot.
-Repeat this process 4 or 5 times.
+Instead of stirring, Moroccan tea is traditionally mixed by pouring the just-steeped tea into a glass and then pour the tea back into the pot.
+Repeat this process four or five times.
 This mixing can be done in the kitchen or in front of guests.

 Serve the Tea

 Once the tea is mixed, it's ready to be served.
-Pour out the glasses of tea about 2/3 to 3/4 full.
+Pour out the glasses of tea about two-thirds to three-quarters full.
 Try to pour from an arm's length above each glass to get that nice foamy head.
 Some Moroccans place a sprig of fresh mint leaves directly in the glass of tea.